treyhunner/treyhunner.github.com/source/_posts/2019-05-21-python-builtins-worth-learning.markdown

 Python 3's `range` works like Python 2's `xrange` (though they're [a bit different][xrange]) in that numbers are **computed lazily** as we loop over these `range` objects.

-## Built-ins overlooked by new Pythonistas
+## The 10 commonly overlooked built-ins

 If you've been programming Python for a bit or if you just taken an introduction to Python class, you probably already knew about the built-in functions above.

-I'd now like to show off 15 built-in functions that are very handy to know about, but are more frequently overlooked by new Pythonistas.
+I'd now like to show off 10 built-in functions that are very handy to know about, but are more frequently overlooked by new Pythonistas.

-The first 10 of these functions you'll find floating around in Python code, but the last 5 you'll most often use while debugging.
+After this we'll look at [5 built-in functions](#The_5_built-ins_for_debugging) that you'll likely find handy while debugging.

 ### bool

-The `bool` function checks the **truthiness** of a Python object.
+The `bool` function checks the [truthiness][] of a Python object.

-For numbers, truthiness is a question of non-zeroness:
+For numbers, **truthiness** is a question of **non-zeroness**:

 ```pycon
 >>> bool(5)